Ukraine ready to discuss adopting neutral status in Russia peace deal - Zelenskiy | Law-Order

 Ukraine ready to discuss adopting neutral status in Russia peace deal - Zelenskiy

-Zelenskiy said Russia's invasion had caused the destruction of Russian-speaking cities in Ukraine, and said the damage was worse than the Russian wars in Chechnya.
+Zelenskiy said Russia's invasion had caused the destruction of Russian-speaking cities in Ukraine, with damage worse than the Russian wars in Chechnya.
 "Security guarantees and neutrality, non-nuclear status of our state.

 Ukraine is prepared to discuss adopting a neutral status as part of a peace deal with Russia but such a pact would have to be guaranteed by third parties and put to a referendum, Ukrainian President Volodymyr Zelenskiy said in remarks aired on Sunday.

 Zelenskiy was speaking to Russian journalists in a 90 minute video call, an interview that Moscow authorities had pre-emptively warned Russian media to refrain from reporting.
 Zelenskiy spoke in Russian throughout, as he has done in previous speeches when targeting a Russian audience.
-Zelenskiy said Russia's invasion had caused the destruction of Russian-speaking cities in Ukraine, and said the damage was worse than the Russian wars in Chechnya.
+Zelenskiy said Russia's invasion had caused the destruction of Russian-speaking cities in Ukraine, with damage worse than the Russian wars in Chechnya.

 "Security guarantees and neutrality, non-nuclear status of our state.
 We are ready to go for it.
 This is the most important point," Zelenskiy said.
 Zelenskiy said Ukraine refused to discuss certain other Russian demands, such as the demilitarisation of the country.